Godiva Festival

 The Godiva Festival is a three-day music festival held each year in the War Memorial Park, Coventry, England, named after the city's famous former inhabitant Lady Godiva.
-It first appeared as a day-long event in 1997 and became a 3-day event the following year in 1998.
-It is the largest family music festival in the UK, and is made up of two fields; a Main Field and a Family field, which each offer a different experience.
+It first appeared as a day-long event in 1997 and became a three-day event the following year in 1998.
+It is made up of two fields; a Main Field and a Family field, which each offer a different experience.

 Format

 The modern three-day music festival is a non-profit making event organised by Coventry City Council.

 The festival attracted 148,000 visits in 2016 to a 12 acre site in Coventry's War Memorial Park.

 The festival includes a dedicated Main Stage which has played host to a wide array of mainstream and independent acts, including Kasabian, Biffy Clyro, The Charlatans, The Boomtown Rats, Scouting For Girls, The Wombats, Don Broco, Embrace, Fun Lovin' Criminals, the Buzzcocks, the Happy Mondays and The Enemy.
 The other large stage on the Main Field is the Rock/Rhythm Tent, which plays host to rock/metal acts on Friday night, and has seen artists such as Neck Deep, Slaves and Kids in Glass Houses perform since its introduction in 2014.
 Saturday's Rhythm Tent has seen acts such as Fuse ODG, JME, Big Narstie and D Double E.

 Other features of the festival include the Family Field, an Acoustic Stage, a Paradise Tent, food stalls, a Hilltop bar, craft stalls, an Urban Youth Tent, a vintage market and a fairground.

 The Family Field often sees attractions such as a petting farm, charity village, Community Stage, Lives and Times area, Greenspace area, Make Space tent, a funfair, cycle training, falconry and visits from local groups such as the Coventry Bears and the Fire Service.

 Godiva Festival was a free, ticketless festival, that anyone can attend, until ticketing and charges were introduced in 2019.
 In 2019 the capacity of the festival was 40,000.